amirkeren/bluemix-workshop/README.md

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

-2. After creating the service, click on "Service Credentials" and then on "View Credentials"

-3. Copy the username and password (we will use them in the next steps)

 #Creating the sequence

 1. TODO